 I spent just one week in respite at The Hearth to see if I would like it, and I knew it would be a wonderful place to live.Nancy Partridge, resident at The Hearth

 Nancy says her decision was easy and she was thrilled to finally find a community that she could call home.
-Moving in five years ago, what Nancy enjoys most about living at The Hearth is their long list of engaging activities and their frequent outings to local museums and cultural sites around Philadelphia.
+Moving in five years ago, what Nancy enjoys most about living at The Hearth is their long list of engaging activities.
 “The activities calendar here is jam-packed.
 It’s really outstanding,” she affirms.

-Whether she’s partaking in fun trip outings, reading Romeo and Juliet alongside the ladies of Shakespeare Club, or engaging in educational lectures led by historians, Nancy certainly enjoys an active lifestyle.
-When referring to The Hearth’s staff, Nancy says they’re a large part of what makes this community a remarkable place to live.
+Whether she’s reciting lines from Romeo and Juliet alongside the ladies of Shakespeare Club, or engaging in educational lectures led by professional historians, Nancy is happy to maintain an active lifestyle.
+What else does Nancy love about The Hearth?
+The community’s compassionate team of professionals, which she says make this community a remarkable place to live.

 “The staff here are all so responsive.
 If I ever have ideas about new activities or places to go, they’ll follow up right away and if it’s a good idea, they’ll put it on the schedule.”
 Nancy is also a big fan of The Hearth’s restaurant-quality cuisine.
 “The food here is really good,” she says confidently.

 With plentiful activities, delicious food, and responsive staff, it’s no surprise that through COVID-19 the community at The Hearth continues to go above and beyond in finding creative ways to connect with residents while keeping them safe and healthy.
-“Even through this pandemic, the staff here have kept up with our activities in new ways, which can obviously present a lot of challenges.
+“Even through this pandemic, the staff here have kept up with our activities in new ways, especially on the digital side of things.
 They’ve just been terrific.” she reflects.

 Overcoming many challenges throughout the pandemic, one challenge in particular that Nancy’s family had to face was her daughter’s wedding.
 “My daughter got engaged about two years ago,” she explains.

 Hoping to have a wedding that her entire family could attend, when the pandemic began, Nancy’s daughter knew a typical wedding with everyone in attendance was simply not feasible.
-“Her fiancé got on the phone with me one day when they came to visit by my window.
-He said they weren’t sure whether to have a wedding because not everyone would be able to come,” Nancy recalls.
+“Her fiancé called one day and said they weren’t sure whether to have a wedding because not everyone would be able to come,” Nancy recalls.

-Nancy knew she would not be able to attend her daughter’s wedding in person, but she encouraged the couple to go ahead and get married.
+Nancy knew she would not be able to attend her daughter’s wedding in person for safety reasons, but she encouraged the couple to go ahead and get married.
 “I said, ‘if you two want to get married just go ahead and do it,’” Nancy laughs.
 “He asked me for my blessing and I said, ‘Of course you have my blessing to get married.’”

 Proposing the idea to have the wedding on Zoom so that family and friends could virtually join in celebration, the entire family agreed to the idea.
 Nancy’s daughter, Alicia, and her fiancé, David began planning their virtual wedding.